SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 5. In the *Service Details: SAP S/4HANA Cloud Extensibility* screen area, select your newly registered system name from the dropdown help to list the available service plans.
 These available service plans are:

-- *messaging* to consume SAP S/4HANA Cloud events and create event-based extensions using the event bus from SAP Cloud Platform Enterprise Messaging
+- *messaging* to consume SAP S/4HANA Cloud events and create event-based extensions using the event bus from SAP Event Mesh
 - *api-access* for generic access to SAP S/4HANA Cloud APIs

  ![Service Details](./images/setup10.png)